vinodsaikumar/ec2-metadata/README.md

 ```
 In case you need a json output and use it for some comparison or debugging you can use this utility.

+Please note: I have explicitly not used boto for boto3 limitations (this utility is to showcase one approach to format metadata as json )

 ```
 $ python --version
 Python 2.7.17